 Finally, as if having Diabetes isn’t bad enough, medical costs are twice as high for people with Diabetes than people without.
 It is estimated that total costs of Diabetes in the United States top $245 billion annually.

-There are 3 main types of Diabetes (Type 1, Type 2 and Gestational), with 9 out of 10 of those people suffering from Diabetes Type 2.
-Unfortunately, there is currently no known cure for Type 1 Diabetes.
-However, the silver lining is that the risk for Type 2 Diabetes can be greatly minimized by making lifestyle changes.
+There are 3 main types of Diabetes (Type 1, Type 2 and Gestational), with 9 out of 10 of those people suffering from Type 2.
+Unfortunately, there is currently no known cure for Type 1.
+However, the silver lining is that the risk for Type 2 can be greatly minimized by making lifestyle changes.

 Keep reading to find out how you can lower you and your loved one’s risk of having Type 2 Diabetes.

-Before we discuss tactics to lower your risk, you should know what puts you at risk for Type 2 Diabetes.
+Before we discuss tactics to lower your risk, you should know what puts you at risk in the first place.
 The Center for Disease Control lists the following as risk factors:

 - Having higher than average blood sugar levels.